André Lubaya: Biography

 On 11 May 1963 the provincial assembly, following a motion of censure against Luakabuanga, elected Lubaya as President before police interrupted the session and arrested several deputies.
 As a result, 12 other deputies traveled to the capital and lobbied for Parliament to confirm Lubaya's investiture, which occurred in an extraordinary session in August.
 However, shortly thereafter Central Government Minister of Interior Joseph Maboti arrested Lubaya and affirmed the legitimacy of Luakabuanga's government.
-Lubaya fled to Brazzaville where he joined other nationalist dissidents on 3 October in founding the Comité National de Libération, a revolutionary organisation with the goal of overthrowing the Congolese government.
+Lubaya fled to Brazzaville where he joined other nationalist dissidents on 3 October in founding the Conseil National de Libération (CNL), a revolutionary organisation with the goal of overthrowing the Congolese government.
 He was given the responsibility of managing the organisation's internal affairs.

 On 18 October 1965 Lubaya was appointed Minister of Economy of the Congo.

 Lubaya did not approve of Mobutu's coup in 1965 and refused to join his party, the Mouvement Populaire de la Révolution.
 Nevertheless, he became Mobutu's Minister of Economy.
 In October 1966 Lubaya introduced a resolution in the Chamber that urged the government to break off diplomatic relations with Portugal—which was suspected of supporting rebellion from Angola—and close all foreign consulates in the country.
 It passed unanimously.

 Meanwhile, Lubaya felt increasingly marginalised by the Lulua paramount chief, Kalamba Mangole.
 He announced his break from the UNC in a speech and subsequently organised his own party, the Union Démocratique Africaine.
 UNC leader Alphonse Ilunga then allegedly reported Lubaya's opposition to Mobutu's regime.
 In 1968 Mobutu made an official visit Luluabourg during which he announced that a plot to overthrow his regime was being orchestrated by several Kasai senators.
 He initiated an investigation and personally instructed his agents to bring in Lubaya, dead or alive, with an offer of 500 zaires to the individual who fulfilled the request.
 Lubaya was arrested on 2 May and brought to a military camp where he was summarily executed.
 His family never received the body.